BA, PhD (Nottingham)

 My doctoral research at Nottingham University used participant observation to examine power-relations and authority in a religious network in the English East Midlands, of the sort usually described as ‘New Age’.
 This network was comprised of groups and practices involving spirit possession, holistic healing, meditation and divination, and intersected with local pagan, spiritualist and Theosophical / Anthroposophical groups.
 My research questions the dominant academic view that we are witnessing the rise of spirituality based upon self-authority.
 Instead, I describe how such networks are characterised by ‘nonformativeness’: the existence of multiple but relativising authorities resulting from individuals’ experiences of secularisation in the religious field.
 This argument is developed in my book Possession, Power and the New Age: Ambiguities of Authority in Neoliberal Societies (2007, Aldershot: Ashgate).

 My final substantive area of research involves ongoing participant observation at reading groups (book clubs) run by public libraries in Northern Ireland.
 This examines the formation and nature of reading practices, how these are related to library use and participation in reading groups, and how talking about books involves the articulation and negotiation of identities (including those relating to gender, class, nationality and religion).
-I am particularly exploring these issues through theoretical debates on public-private social practices, such as in the work of Pierre Bourdieu, Michel de Certeau, Michel Foucault, Jack Goody and Bernard Lahire.
+I am particularly exploring these issues through theoretical debates about social practices.

 I welcome enquiries from those interested in conducting postgraduate research that relates to any of my empirical or theoretical interests.